Blue Submarine No. 6: Manga

 The original Blue Submarine No. 6 manga was written by Satoru Ozawa and serialized Shogakukan's Weekly Shōnen Sunday magazine from January 8 to November 5, 1967.
 Three tankōbon (collected chapter books) were released by Akita Shoten between March and August 1974.
-The manga was later revised and reworked with new cover illustrations provided by Kazutaka Miyatake to complement the OVA adaptation.
-The manga was released under the new subtitle AO6.
-This version was published by Seika Bunkansha and serialized in Sebun Kansha magazine.
-The manga has been collected into five volumes with new cover art and recollected within two volume Kanzenban format released October 1999.
+The manga was later remade under the title Blue Submarine No. 6 AO6 with cover illustrations provided by Kazutaka Miyatake to complement the OVA adaptation.
+This version was published by Sekai Bunkasha and serialized in Sebun Kansha magazine.
+The new manga series has been collected into five volumes and republished in a two volume kanzenban format released October 1999.
 Another two-volume collection was released on June 20, 2011.